Roasts on , ships on

 In the cup: Black cherry, dark chocolate, tamarind, perfumy.
 Creamy body, balanced acidity, long-lasting fermented cocoa aftertaste.

-Minimum resting period: 10 days from roast date for espresso roast, 5 days for filter roast.
+Minimum resting period: 5 days for filter roast.

 |Anserma - Caldas Department|